untodesu/voxelius/docs/dev/modding/api-blocks.md

 ### Facing rotation

-`model_facing` and `bcoll_facing` each define one uniquely determined 90-degree-step rotation of the whole model or collision shape.
-In simple terms: they set where the model's north face points.
+`model_facing` and `bcoll_facing` each define one 90-degree-step rotation of the whole model or collision shape.
+They set where the north face of the model points.
 By default it points world north.

 |Value|Rotation|Image|
 |----|----|----|